 The Standards set 12 broad principles.
-These standards are broken down into 88 practices, which describe the essential actions needed to fulfill the Standards.
+These standards are broken down into 59 practices and 188 practice elements, which describe the essential actions needed to fulfill the Standards.
 Here are the 12 Standards that land trusts commit to uphold:

-- The land trust fulfills its legal requirements as a nonprofit tax-exempt organization and complies with all laws.
+- Land trusts fulfill their legal requirements as nonprofit tax-exempt organizations and comply with all laws.

-- The land trust board acts ethically in conducting the affairs of the organization and carries out the board’s legal and financial responsibilities as required by law.
+- Land trust boards act ethically in conducting the affairs of the organization and carry out their legal and financial responsibilities as required by law.

-- The land trust has policies and procedures to avoid or manage real or perceived conflicts of interest.
+- Land trusts have policies and procedures to avoid or manage real or perceived conflicts of interest.

-- The land trust conducts fundraising activities in an ethical and responsible manner.
+- Land trusts conduct fundraising activities in a lawful, ethical and responsible manner.

-- The land trust works diligently to see that every land and easement transaction is legally, ethically and technically sound.
+- Land trusts work diligently to see that every land and conservation easement transaction is legally, ethically and technically sound.

-- The land trust works diligently to see that every charitable gift of land or easements meets federal and state tax law requirements, to avoid fraudulent or abusive transactions and to uphold public confidence in land conservation.
+- Land trusts work diligently to see that every charitable gift of land or conservation easement meets federal and state tax law requirements, to avoid fraudulent or abusive transactions and to uphold public confidence in land conservation.

-- The land trust has a program of responsible stewardship for its easements.
+- Land trusts have a program of responsible stewardship for their conservation easements.

-- The land trust has a program of responsible stewardship for the land it holds in fee for conservation purposes.
+- Land trusts have a program of responsible stewardship for the land held in fee for conservation purposes.